-Not if you’re using a content management system like wordpress, then every time you create a new page it’s going to pull in that google analytics code for you.
+A: Not if you’re using a content management system like WordPress, then every time you create a new page it’s going to pull in that Google Analytics code for you.

 Q: Curious to how the age of viewers is determined, isn’t the IP address the only identifier?